apache/samza/docs/contribute/tests.md

 The default configurations that ship with Samza deploy all software, and run all tests locally on the machine from which the `integration-tests.sh` command was executed.

+If you have difficulties (`connection refused` error or `JAVA_HOME is not set and could not be found.` error), take a look the `Prerequisites for Running the Integration Tests Locally` section.

 The integration tests use SSH to interact with remote machines (and localhost).
 This means that you need an authentication mechanism when connecting to the machines.
 The two authentication mechanisms provided are:

 1. Interactive